enovz/kk1.0.0./README.md

-# kk1.0.0.
+# video collector
-Sample of Movie Collector
 Work in progress...
-API and Client for video upload and download with google authentication.
+API and client for video upload and download with google authentication.